What is the Medical Training Initiative?

 GAE is therefore a temporary route of entry which seeks to promote circular migration so that participants in a particular scheme can return to their home country and apply the skills and knowledge developed during their time in the UK.

-The Medical Training Initiative (MTI) scheme for doctors falls within the Tier 5 sub-category of GAE.
+The Medical Training Initiative (MTI) scheme for doctors falls within the temporary worker sub-category of GAE.
 It covers all schemes and arrangements sponsored or administered by the medical Royal Colleges and similar organisations for the training of overseas doctors and dentists.
-The MTI offers experience and training in the UK, and could enable doctors to take Royal College examinations (fellowships), together with a certificate from the Postgraduate Dean or College certificate attesting to the type and quality of training completed.
+The MTI offers experience and training in the UK and could enable doctors to take Royal College examinations (fellowships), together with a certificate from the Postgraduate Dean or College certificate attesting to the type and quality of training completed.

 Doctors' participation in the MTI is not intended to lead to settlement in the United Kingdom.
-MTI permits will be granted for the period of training and experience to a maximum period of 24 months, after which the individual will be expected to return overseas.
-There is no prospect of developing a medical career in the UK via this route of entry.
-The scheme is aimed mainly at doctors from less developed economies such as sub-Saharan Africa or parts of Asia to help health sector development in their home countries.
+MTI permits will be granted for the period of training and experience to a maximum period of 24 months, after which the individual will be encouraged to return overseas.

 How will it work in the NHS?